hrossman/pymsm/paper.md

 $$
 A \rightarrow B \,\,\,\,\,\,       A \rightarrow C   \,\,\,\,\,\,     A \rightarrow D   \,\,\,\,\,\,    B \rightarrow A \,\,\,\,\,\,    B \rightarrow D \,\,\,\,\,\,   C \rightarrow A \, .
 $$
-Each transition is characterizes by a transition-specific hazard function, also known as a cause-specific hazard function,
+Each transition is characterized by a transition-specific hazard function, also known as a cause-specific hazard function,
 $$
 \lambda_{A,B} (t|Z) \,\,\, \lambda_{A,C} (t|Z) \,\,\, 	\lambda_{A,D} (t|Z) \,\,\, \lambda_{B,A} (t|Z)  \,\,\, \lambda_{B,D} (t|Z) \,\,\,  \lambda_{C,A} (t|Z) \,
 $$
 for $t > 0$ and a $Z$ vector of covariates.
 Although $Z$ is shared by the six models above,  it does not imply that identical covariates must be used in these models.
 For example, in Cox models with   transition-dependent   regression coefficient vectors,  one can set any specific coefficient to zero for excluding the corresponding covariate.

 Let $J_C$ and $J_N$ denote the current and next states, respectively, and $T$ denotes the transition time.
 Assume the journey of an observation in the system described by the multi-state model starts at state $j^*$ with a vector of baseline covariates $W$.
 Let $Z(t)$ be a time-dependent vector of covariates, where
 $$